 Picking the right grill – 4 Types of BBQ Grill to Choose From

-Charcoal grills are one of the most used types of grills.
+A charcoal grill is one of the most used types of grills.
 Charcoal grills utilize charcoal and lighter fluid to heat up and cook your food.
-Charcoal grills come in all shapes and sizes, and vary in cost.
+You can buy charcoal grills in all shapes and sizes, they will vary in cost.

 Charcoal grills come in small sizes, which are ideal for apartment dwellers or people with small homes.
 Once you have used your charcoal grill, you can clean it, and store it away.